Breast Cancer

 mTOR (Mechanistic Target of Rapamycin) and PI3K Inhibitors

-Both of these drugs are components of the same pathway that regulates cell survival and growth under normal conditions but especially in cancer.
-When overactive it reduces normal cell recycling, autophagy, and apoptosis or programmed cell death associated with aging or damage.
+Both of these drugs are components of the same pathway that regulates cell survival and growth under normal conditions but in cancer when overactive it reduces normal cell recycling, autophagy, and apoptosis or programmed cell death associated with aging or damage.
 This pathway is overactive in 70% of cancers.

 Side effects of Everolimus include: